arasgungore/Tic-Tac-Toe/README.md

 ### Rules

-- The game is played on a 3x3 (three-by-three) square grid.
+- The game is played on a 3x3 square grid.
-- You are X, and your friend is O. Players take turns putting their marks in empty squares.
+- You are X, and your friend is O. Players take turns placing their marks in empty squares.
-- First player to get 3 marks in a vertical, horizontal, or diagonal row is the winner.
+- First player to get 3 marks in a vertical, horizontal, or diagonal row wins the game.
 - If all 9 squares are filled, the game ends in a draw.